 Awaken your partner's sensuality with a spoonful of Greek yogurt—bonus points if you feed it to him or her!
 A single container can provide you with 20 percent of your daily value of energy-boosting vitamin B12 (to get you ready for what's about to come) as well as 12 percent of your DV of potassium, the mineral that will help you debloat and pump up circulation: two essential factors in getting it on.

-Stress isn’t just bad for those seeking to lose weight, as the emotion can increase levels of the fat-storing hormone cortisol, it can also lower your sex drive and put a damper on your V-day plans.
+Stress isn't just bad for those seeking to lose weight, as the emotion can increase levels of the fat-storing hormone cortisol, it can also lower your sex drive and put a damper on your V-day plans.
 While you should certainly look to tackle the root of everyday stresses, you can also help your partner tackle their anxiety by serving up some strawberries.
 Just five of these red berries will provide nearly 100 percent of your DV of vitamin C: an antioxidant vitamin that counteracts the cringe-worthy effects of cortisol.
-Don’t like strawberries?
-These 32 Foods That Turn off the Stress Hormone That’s Making You Fat will also do the job.
+Don't like strawberries?
+These foods that lower stress hormones will also do the job.